-12.7 Optional Wi-Fi Setup
+12.7 Optional Wi-Fi Setup (not applicable if the optional SmartTubTM system is installed)

 From the Settings Menu, tap ∇ or \triangle to highlight the "Wi-Fi" Menu tab.
-Tap w{i-Fi} to enter the programming options, Figures 12.7a and 12.7b.
+Tap W{i-Fi} to enter the programming options, Figures 12.7a and 12.7b.
 Make sure that you have downloaded the Wi-Fi App for this setup.

-- 1. You need to follow the instructions from the App in order to connect the Wi-Fi. - 2.
-While the system attempts to connect you will see the, "Spa Wi-Fi Setup in-progress," Figure 12.7b.
+- You need to follow the instructions from the App in order to connect the Wi-Fi. - While the system attempts to connect you will see the, "Spa Wi-Fi Setup in-progress," Figure 12.7b.
 When the connection is done the display will read, "Spa Wi-Fi Setup Successfully Connected."